-Sonos is still the heavyweight in home audio, but buying a Sonos speaker (or several) is just the start.
+Sonos is still the heavyweight champ for multi-room home audio, but buying a Sonos speaker (or several) is just the start.
 There's so much potential in this entire ecosystem, providing you know how to tap into it.

 No speaker left behind: How to use your old Sonos speakers for AirPlay 2